avivajpeyi/pspline_psd/docs/usage.md

 # Usage

-To use Python Boilerplate in a project
+To use P-spline PSD in a project

 ```
-import psline_psd
+import pspline_psd
 ```